 Setting up a color palette is quite easy.
-The main thing you need to do is to find the color then press that color on your iPad until it shows up in the top right-hand corner, Once that color shows up in that top right-hand corner you can add it to one of your palettes.
+The main thing you need to do is find the color and then press that color with your finger on your iPad until it shows up in the top right-hand corner; once that color shows up in that top right-hand corner, you can add it to one of your palettes.

 But Procreate will also show you:

-- Where the color is on the color wheel – Procreate will tell you where the color is on the color wheel.
+- The color is on the color wheel – Procreate will tell you where the color is on the color wheel.
 Procreate will give you several ways to look at the color.
-You can view it on a palette with other colors, or see it in what they call classic view or disc view.
+You can view it on a palette with other colors or see it in what they call the classic view or disc view.
 The classic view shows part of the color wheel but gives you more details for those colors.
-For example, if I have a white color and from the classic view, I can see that it showing some green tints to the white color.
+For example, if I have a white color and from the classic view, I can see that it shows some green tints to the white color.
 The disc shows you where it is located on the color wheel itself.

 Procreate does not show Pantone colors, so you will need to import them into procreate, but most of them are quite close to the actual Pantone color.
-You would use the same method as above, press on a photo of the Pantone color then it will show up on the palette and you can put it in one of the palettes.
+You would use the same method as above, press on a photo of the Pantone color, and then show up on the palette and put it in one of the palettes.

 You can import your finishes and do pattern repeats.

-If you do not want to work with just plain colors but also want to be able to import a specific color chip or finish, then Procreate allows you to do this.
+If you do not want to work with just plain colors and want to be able to import a specific color chip or finish, Procreate allows you to do this.
 You can then place it on the item by simply using their clipping mask tool.

-We do a lot of repeat patterns as we are using a lot of our own color chips for the designs we are doing.
+We make many repeat patterns as we are using a lot of our own color chips for the designs we are doing.
 These are the steps we do:

-- Import the Photo on a blank sheet– Next we will import the photo on a blank canvas and then position the finish just as we want to so that we can easily copy it.
-What is neat about Procreate is that you can use your fingers to move and adjust the image on the sheet.
+- Import the Photo on a blank sheet– Next, we will import the photo on a blank canvas and then position the finish just as we want to so that we can easily copy it.
+What is neat about Procreate is that you can use your fingers to move and adjust the sheet’s image.